fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 ### Monday, 9/3: LABOR DAY: NO CLASS

 ### Wednesday, 9/5: Original voices
-- MAYBE: John David Unruh, "Introduction: The Historians and the Overlanders," in *The Plains Across : The Overland Emigrants and the Trans-Mississippi West, 1840-60* (Urbana: University of Illinois Press, 1979), 3--27.
+Spend some time with each of the below selections.
+At least read the first few chapters of each---but I think/hope you'll find them kind of addictive and read if not skim a bit more.
+If you get bored, at least skip around through the books until you get to a section that captures your attention.
+In class, we'll talk about how these both echo and diverge from what we've read for class so far.
+How would you characterize the tone of these books?
+What are the assumptions and cultural frameworks of the authors?
+To what extent is it possible to capture the richness of these experiences/accounts in modern trail interpretation and administration?
+Or maybe we should put them behind us and keep them out of view?

 - Francis Parkman, *The Oregon Trail: Adventures on the Prairie in the 1840's* (Santa Barbara, Calif.: Narrative Press, 2001).
-NOTE: This will be divided up among the class so we're reading a few chapters each.
-[ProQuest](https://ebookcentral.proquest.com/lib/unm/detail.action?docID=3375129#).
+[ProQuest](https://ebookcentral.proquest.com/lib/unm/detail.action?docID=3375129#)
+- Ezra Meeker, _Personal Experiences on the Oregon Trail Sixty Years Ago_ (St. Louis: McAdoo printing co., 1912), [Internet Archive](http://archive.org/details/personalexperien00meekrich).
-- Josiah Gregg, *Commerce of the Prairies : Or, the Journal of a Santa Fé Trader, during Eight Expeditions across the Great Western Prairies, and a Residence of Nearly Nine Years in Northern Mexico* (New York: J. & H. G. Langley, 1845).
+- Josiah Gregg, *Commerce of the Prairies: Or, the Journal of a Santa Fé Trader, during Eight Expeditions across the Great Western Prairies, and a Residence of Nearly Nine Years in Northern Mexico* (New York: J. & H. G. Langley, 1845).
 [Google Books](https://books.google.com/books?id=3WHZTsz38gwC&printsec=frontcover&dq=Commerce+of+the+Prairies&hl=en&sa=X&ved=0ahUKEwjU3cOkidncAhUpllQKHRJYCUUQ6AEIKTAA#v=onepage&q=Commerce%20of%20the%20Prairies&f=false)
+- James A. Little, _What I Saw on the Old Santa Fe Trail: A Condensed Story of Frontier Life Half a Century Ago_ (Friends Press, 1904).
+[Google Books](https://books.google.com/books?id=03FNAAAAYAAJ&printsec=frontcover&source=gbs_ge_summary_r&cad=0#v=onepage&q&f=false)
 - Lewis H. Garrard, *Wah-to-Yah and the Taos Trail* (Cincinnati: H. W. Derby & Co., 1850).
 [Internet Archive](https://archive.org/details/wahtoyahtaostrai00garr)

 #### Noteworthy
 - Thomas Bullock and Will Bagley, *The Pioneer Camp of the Saints: The 1846 and 1847 Mormon Trail Journals of Thomas Bullock* (Logan: Utah State University Press, 2001).
+- John David Unruh, "Introduction: The Historians and the Overlanders," in *The Plains Across : The Overland Emigrants and the Trans-Mississippi West, 1840-60* (Urbana: University of Illinois Press, 1979), 3--27.

 ### Friday, 9/7: NO CLASS